 This impacts the riches of a country.
 Countries with natural resources and those with access to other ways to export often have higher GDP and economical growth.

-3. It influences your culture
+3. Nature influences culture

 Even in religion, these locational markers influence the stories told in the world’s most dominant religious texts.